Colorado Elopement Locations and Planning Guide

 San Juan Mountains Elopements

 When our couples ask about our favorite region in Colorado, we immediately think of the San Juan mountains in Southwestern Colorado.
 Located about 6 hours from Denver, the San Juans are one of the more remote areas to elope in.
-But if you’re looking for an adventurous elopement with amazing off-road Jeep trails, mind blowing views, and great hikes, we think it’s worth the drive.
+But if you’re looking for an adventurous elopement with amazing off-road Jeep trails, mind blowing views, great hikes, and the famous Bridal Veil Falls, we think it’s worth the drive.
 When visiting this area, most of our couples base themselves in either the ski town of Telluride or the quaint towns of Ouray and Silverton.

 We like to describe the San Juan mountains as “mean.”
 The mountains in this region are towering, sharp, and unlike anywhere else in the state.

 The San Juans have some of the best off-road Jeep trails in the state.
-Whether you base yourself in Telluride or Ouray, you will have plenty of options to self-drive or hire a professional Jeep tour.
+Whether you base yourself in Telluride or Ouray, you will have plenty of options to self-drive or hire a Jeep tour.
 Or if you’re more interested in hiking, there are countless hikes to waterfalls, alpine lakes, and mountaintop views.
+As always, be sure to protect the many diverse environments in this area by following Leave No Trace principles.

 Best Time of Year to Visit the San Juans